 Need to know:

-All the photos on the website are taken during April 2018.
+All the photos on the website are taken during April 2018 and 2019.
 We can’t guarantee the exact same weather conditions (but we can hope for the best) !

 Everybody will carry its own food (dry food recommended)!
 In Patagonia it is safe to drink water from the streams and rivers.
 However, for the more sensitive ones,we recommend bringing your own a water purifier .